DominicBreuker/vgg_docker/README.md

 - `--extension` (`-e`) defines the files you can look for in `$DATA_DIR`.
 Defaults to `jpg`.
 The script will process all images with the given extension anywhere in the file tree below `$DATA_DIR`.

 Defaults for each mode are as follows:
-`docker run -it --rm -v $DATA_DIR:/data -v $OUTPUT_DIR:/output vgg_docker:latest python /vgg_16/extractor.py -m label -hs 256 -ws 256 -e jpg`
+`docker run -it --rm -v $DATA_DIR:/data -v $OUTPUT_DIR:/output dominicbreuker/vgg_docker:latest python /vgg_16/extractor.py -m label -hs 256 -ws 256 -e jpg`

 After running this script, you will find the following two files in `$OUTPUT_DIR`:
 - `image_files_vgg16_label_256x256_<timestamp>.npz` with a list of image file names (your IDs)